hashicorp/nomad/website/source/docs/agent/config.html.md

   configuration options.
 The value is a key-value map which supports the following keys:
   <br>
+  * `enabled`: A boolean option that enables or disables Vault integration.
+    Defaults to `false`.

   * `address`: The address to the Vault server given in the format of `protocol://host:port`.
 Defaults to `https://vault.service.consul:8200`.